bitlogik/uniblow/README.md

 This is not a real device to handle the private keys and make transactions.
 It provides a window GUI to read a mnemonic seed, analyzes it, and displays the major cryptos held by this given mnemonic, with their respective balance.
 It can also securely generate new BIP39 mnemonic seeds.

+Note that Seed Watcher only looks at the first address.
+If you used a full HD wallet for BTC, LTC or DOGE (such as Electrum), the balance could not be recomputed properly.
+For BTC, it looks at the SegWit/84 address.

 ### BasicFile device

 The BasicFile device encrypts your private key [with a random salt using libsodium